wakabibrian/React-Jonas/README.md

 ## Deleting an Item: More Child-to-Parent Communication!

 Filter method helps to filter out (delete) items from the array based on a condition

+## Updating an Item: Complex Immutable Data Operation

+Map method helps to loop through an array of items and return the same length of items

+## Derived State

+Derived state is state that is computed from an existing piece of state or from props Details in PDF